quisido/quisi.do/README.md

 - `yarn set version latest` to keep Yarn up-to-date.
 - `yarn` to install the existing dependencies.
 - `yarn up * && yarn up @*/*` to upgrade to the latest dependencies.
-- `yarn dlx @yarnpkg/pnpify --sdk vscode` to integrate with VS Code.
+- `yarn dlx @yarnpkg/pnpify --sdk vscode` to integrate with Visual Studio Code.

 ### Development mode